Bangsamoro Organic Law

-The Bangsamoro Organic Law (BOL; Batayang Batas para sa Rehiyong Awtonomo ng Bangsamoro), also known as the Bangsamoro Basic Law (BBL), and officially designated as Republic Act No. 11054, is a Philippine law that provided for the establishment of the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM).
+The Bangsamoro Organic Law (BOL; Batayang Batas para sa Rehiyong Awtonomo ng Bangsamoro), also known as the Bangsamoro Basic Law (BL), and officially designated as Republic Act No. 11054, is a Philippine law that provided for the establishment of the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM).

 Legislative efforts for the establishment of a Bangsamoro autonomous region was first proposed and deliberated upon by the 16th Congress of the Philippines but failed to pass into law.
 The issue was taken up once again in the 17th Congress.
 The legislation was ratified by both the Senate and the House of Representatives on July 23 and 24, 2018 respectively.
 The bill was finally signed into law by President Rodrigo Duterte on July 26, 2018.
 The provisions of the law became effective on August 10, 2018.

 As an organic act, the basic law abolished the Autonomous Region in Muslim Mindanao (ARMM) and provided for the basic structure of government for Bangsamoro, following the agreements set forth in the Comprehensive Agreement on the Bangsamoro peace agreement signed between the government of the Philippines and the Moro Islamic Liberation Front in 2014.

 A two-part plebiscite was held on January 21 (for ARMM areas) and February 6 (for Cotabato and the six municipalities in Lanao del Norte, including areas who petitioned to join the region), creating Bangsamoro and formally abolishing the ARMM.

 Parts of the proposed law

-The various portions of BBL as proposed by the Bangsamoro Transition Commission which had been assigned to draft the bill include sections covering (but not limited to) Bangsamoro identity, Bangsamoro territory, Bangsamoro government, Bangsamoro justice system, Bangsamoro basic rights, Bangsamoro economic, financial, and fiscal framework and provisions relating transition to the proposed Bangsamoro Autonomous Region.
+The various portions of BL as proposed by the Bangsamoro Transition Commission which had been assigned to draft the bill include sections covering (but not limited to) Bangsamoro identity, Bangsamoro territory, Bangsamoro government, Bangsamoro justice system, Bangsamoro basic rights, Bangsamoro economic, financial, and fiscal framework and provisions relating transition to the proposed Bangsamoro Autonomous Region.

 Legislative history

 16th Congress

 Following the signing of the Framework Agreement on the Bangsamoro after talks between the government and the Moro Islamic Liberation Front (MILF) in 2012, the Bangsamoro Transition Commission (BTC) was instituted by President Benigno Aquino to create a draft for a Bangsamoro Basic Law.
-In March 2014, the Comprehensive Agreement on the Bangsamoro was signed which would serve as basis for the BBL.
+In March 2014, the Comprehensive Agreement on the Bangsamoro was signed which would serve as basis for the BL.
 In August, the BTC's second draft was handed over to President Aquino.

 The draft of the law was submitted by President Benigno Aquino III to Congress leaders on September 10, 2014.
 An ad hoc committee assigned to the bill by the House of Representatives passed its version of the bill, House Bill No. 5811, on May 20, 2015.

-In the Senate, a revised version of the BBL, known as the Bangsamoro Autonomous Region Law (Senate Bill No. 2894), was presented on August 11, 2015 after lengthy deliberations on the BBL in the Committee on Local Government, and was due for interpellation on August 17, 2015.
+In the Senate, a revised version of the BL, known as the Bangsamoro Autonomous Region Law (Senate Bill No. 2894), was presented on August 11, 2015 after lengthy deliberations on the BL in the Committee on Local Government, and was due for interpellation on August 17, 2015.
 Due to the length and complexity of the bill, however, the Senate temporarily deferred the period of interpellation for the bill.
 The 16th Congress went on recess without passing the bill on February 2, 2016.